The Project

 We believe those communities closest to the proposed development should benefit from it – with them also being best placed to recommend what they believe a ‘community benefit’ should be.

 We are committed to working with you to identify and define community benefits.
-Therefore as part of this initial stage of consultation we are inviting suggestions for local schemes and projects we could support – including both on-site and off-site initiatives.
+As part of our initial Stage One consultation we therefore invited your suggestions for local schemes and projects we could support – potentially for both on-site and off-site initiatives.

 We are keen to explore opportunities for existing footpaths to be enhanced with educational walk boards, wildflower meadow planting, and seating or bird watching areas, as well as the introduction of new paths across and around the site area.
 We encourage feedback from anyone who has ideas on this topic.